Home

 Motu 24Ai (x2) for inputs

-Antelope Orion 32+ Gen3 and Ferrofish A32 Pro for hardware effects
+Ferrofish A32 (x3) Pro for inputs and hardware effects

 Rosendahl nanoclock is the master wordclock